• 0573-88731088

 Evolvement

-In the Spring and Autumn Period, Wuzhen is on the border of State of Wu and State of Yue.
-Wu garrisoned troops here in defense.
+During the Spring and Autumn Period, Wuzhen was the border of Wu and Yue, and the troops of Wu stationed here to defend the Yue state, resulting in the "Wushu."